Benbellah-Owino/dsc--phase3-project-benbellah-owino-loan/README.md

 2. Recall  f1 score of 90%
 3. Minimum  precision score of 90%

 We have very high thresholds because the model will operate in a high risk high reward environment so we want to minimize the former while maximize the latter.
-Anything less than that is as good as useless
+Anything less than that is as good as useless.
+Also the model must be good in order not to affect customer satisfication negatively.

 ## **2. Data understanding**
 The loan approval dataset is a collection of financial records and associated information used to determine the eligibility of individuals or organizations for obtaining loans from a lending institution.
 It includes various factors such as cibil score, income, employment status, loan term, loan amount, assets value, and loan status.
 This dataset is commonly used in machine learning and data analysis to develop models and algorithms that predict the likelihood of loan approval based on the given features.